sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 The following methods are available for discovering the names of processes and DMN files that may be defined externally:

-- `get_subprocess_specs`: Returns a mapping of name -> :code:`BpmnWorkflowSpec` for any Call Activities referenced by the provided spec (searches recursively)
+- :code:`get_subprocess_specs`: Returns a mapping of name -> :code:`BpmnWorkflowSpec` for any Call Activities referenced by the provided spec (searches recursively)
-- `find_all_spec`: Returns a mapping of name -> :code:`BpmnWorkflowSpec` for all processes used in all files that have been provided to the parser at that point.
+- :code:`find_all_spec`: Returns a mapping of name -> :code:`BpmnWorkflowSpec` for all processes used in all files that have been provided to the parser at that point.
-- `get_process_dependences`: Returns a list of process IDs referenced by the provided process ID
+- :code:`get_process_dependences`: Returns a list of process IDs referenced by the provided process ID
-- `get_dmn_dependencies`: Returns a list of DMN IDs referenced byt he provided process ID
+- :code:`get_dmn_dependencies`: Returns a list of DMN IDs referenced byt he provided process ID

 Serialization